 Oh, and it comes with a biodegradable hessian bag that you could use 'to keep potatoes in'.
 Okay, fine.
 Why not?

-- Read our hands on Samuel Groves Tri-Ply Stainless Steel Non-Stick frying pan review
+Read our full Samuel Groves Tri-Ply Stainless Steel Non-Stick frying pan review.

 Not all that widely available but well worth searching out, the first cookware range from SMEG of Italy includes this stunning non-stick pan.
 Available in 24, 26 and 28cm varieties, the pans are most notable for their matt, almost enamel-like exterior finish.
 This looks great in cream or red, although there is also a more boring black finish available as well.
 I'm finding the finish is weathering very well so far, after about 3 months of regular use.